ejconlon/pushpluck/README.md

 To run this, you'll need a recent version of Python 3, `rtmidi`, and some Python libraries you can install with `pip`.
 On OSX you can run `./brewstrap.sh && make venv` to install a known good interpreter version and all dependencies.

-You can run the `pushpluck.main` module or simply run `./run.sh` to run the thing.
+You can run the `pushpluck.main` module with Python or simply run `./run.sh` to run the thing.
 The default options should be fine, but if needed you can explore them with `./run.sh --help`.

 ## Thanks